 Property is a central concept in social relations, not only in capitalism.
 What makes the word property a keyword, as well as the notion of property a difficult concept, is that its technical senses in fields including law and social theory (as well as, now less influentially, in logic) interact with and complicate the word’s more general senses.
-Even in the broad meaning of ownership, property denotes a fundamental social relation or degree of socially approved control: between human beings and land (‘real’ property); with tangible belongings (chattels); and increasingly with intangibles, including financial investments and ideas (intellectual property).
+Even in the broad meaning of ownership, property denotes a fundamental social relation or degree of socially approved control: between human beings and land (“real” property); with tangible belongings (chattels); and increasingly with intangibles, including financial investments and ideas (intellectual property).
 But use of the term is not always attitudinally neutral.
-Property is sometimes used descriptively, to categorize whatever is owned; sometimes approvingly, to naturalise the social relations which underpin capitalism; and sometimes pejoratively, for instance when deployed in wider criticism of capitalism (e.g. in incantation of Pierre-Joseph Proudhon’s ‘property is theft’).
-In serving such referentially broad and attitudinally contrasting functions, property acts as a lightning rod in efforts to delineate, test and contest boundaries as regards ownership and commodification.
+Property is sometimes used descriptively, to categorize whatever is owned; sometimes approvingly, to naturalize the social relations that underpin capitalism; and sometimes pejoratively, for instance when deployed in wider criticism of capitalism (e.g., Pierre-Joseph Proudhon’s “Property is theft!”
+1840).
+In serving such referentially broad and attitudinally contrasting functions, property acts as a lightning rod in efforts to delineate, test, and contest boundaries of ownership and commodification.

 - As the abstract enjoyment of rights: the general fact or basis of possessing something or being owned.
 This sense is found especially but not only in legal discourse, and indicates title to the use or disposal of something: proprietorship.
 Property in this context is a general relation between people, rather than between people and things: a right held by one person to exclude someone else from something, or, in the case of common property, an individual’s right not to be excluded from something.
-In political discussion, the scope of this meaning poses a major challenge in efforts to define, justify or challenge the social institution of property, explored for example in Locke (who set out a case for an individual right of unlimited appropriation, influencing the French and American revolutions), in critiques mounted by Rousseau, Proudhon, Marx and others, and fully into contemporary social theory.
+In political discussion, the scope of this meaning poses a major challenge in efforts to define, justify, or challenge the social institution of property, explored for example in Locke (who set out a case for an individual right of unlimited appropriation, influencing the French and American revolutions), in critiques mounted by Rousseau, Proudhon, Marx, and others, and fully into contemporary social theory.

-Misunderstandings may also arise as regards the degree of ownership enjoyed (e.g. as presumed private property), by comparison with specified and limited entitlement.
-Struggles over these two dimensions of the meaning of property combine in fields as various as stem cell research, global markets in GM seeds, media content and software downloading, as well as in disputes over post-war reparation.
-Such troubles may become especially acute in countries such as China, where a transition is underway towards a system of private ‘ownership’ embedded within a state command economy.
+Spread of the (individualistic) “exclusionary possession” sense can put pressure on the “simultaneous rights and obligations” (social) sense in varying contexts.
+Potential misunderstandings may, for instance, surround the scope of what property should be able to denote: land, objects, labor; in some societies and historical periods, also slaves, servants, and wives; a threshold triggering electoral franchise; and an indefinite range of intangibles (from copyright, trademark signs, and image rights through to claimed ownership in synthetic cell material and the human genome).
+Misunderstandings may also arise as regards the degree of ownership enjoyed (e.g., as presumed private property), by comparison with specified and limited entitlement.
+Struggles over these two dimensions of the meaning of property combine in fields as various as stem cell research, global markets in genetically modified seeds, media content, and software downloading, as well as in disputes over postwar reparation.
+Such troubles may become especially acute in countries such as China, where a transition is underway toward a system of private “ownership” embedded within a state command economy.

 With the increased reach of brands and branding, contemporary questions raised by property as possession also begin to link up with older meanings of property as attribute, character, and identity.
-In a convergence between the notion of celebrity and a perception that people ‘are what they own’, the literary and theatrical sense of property, applied to people as well as to inert props from the 1940s, opens up the possibility of not simply being a person of property but in an enlarged personal-branding market becoming oneself a property, of even a hot property.
+In a convergence between the notion of celebrity and a perception that people “are what they own,” the literary and theatrical sense of property, applied to people as well as to inert props from the 1940s, opens up the possibility of not simply being a person of property but in an enlarged personal-branding market becoming oneself a property, even a hot property.